cyli029/GraphGIM/README.md

 ```
 #### 3. Pre-training the model by contrastive learning (GraphGIM)
 You can download [pretraining data](https://pan.baidu.com/s/1C8l3_tjd8dFS5oGvXqHcxQ?pwd=pdq4) and push it into the folder `dataset/pre-training/`.
+It is worth noting that you need to pre-process the dataset to ensure data availability.
 #### 4. Downstream tasks from MoleculeNet
 You can unzip the file in the folder `dataset/downstream/` and put the files into the folder `dataset/downstream/`